josueveliz-assure/account_service_god/README.md

 Create User
 * Endpoint: POST /users
 * Description: Create a new user
-* Request Body: JSOM representation of the user to be created.
+* Request Body: JSON representation of the user to be created.
 ```Json
 {
     "name": "New Name",